vensy148/python-basics/README.md

  './sounds/piano/C3.ogg']
 ```

-_Note: you may face an issue where you function only plays a few notes, and then, you don't hear anything.
+_Note: your function may only play a few notes, and then, you don't hear anything.
 The reason of this phenomenon is that `pygame` only supports 8 channels by default, i.e., it can only play 8 notes at the same time._

 _You might think that you are playing notes one after one other, but your code may be playing a new note while the previous note is stilly playing.
 If you look closely to the `.ogg` files, the total duration of a note is several seconds._